Zmrihawy/Webutvikling/README.md

 simple and easy to implement our application  and give it the same feel as our website.

 ## Content and Functionality

 ### Searching
 Catalog components can be searched  by navigating to the search page via clicking the "Filter by" button on the home screen.
 The search screeen contains a search bar and other filtering and sorting alternatives that a user that  decide to select or choose while searching.
 On submitting this returns a list of the desired components on the homescreen.

 ### Detailed view
 Searched components are dispalyed on the home screen as expandable lists that contain details about each component.
-Tab on the list to expand it and theres a possiblity of adding the component to your shopping cart.
+Tap on the list to expand it to see the deatils and theres a possiblity of adding the component to your shopping cart.

-## React Native
+### React Native
 React native is a javascript library which enable us to create apps for Android and iOS using React.React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.